jonenn/colombian_api/README.md

 Once I passed this to a component I copied the file and started consuming the endpoint for touristic attraction (2.b), then I repeated some of the process: I created the second service, duplicated the file and made changes as needed.
 Then I saw that most of the touristic attractions had "null" as department but still had its id, so I decided to created a service to get the department by the id and now we have the actual depas' names.

 The third exercise (2.c) seemed to be a bit of the same as in the second, but that is going to substantially depend on the way the API is structuring data for airports.
+For this one I recycled some code from PresidentsByParty, it had to do with the groupByParty function, at the end it was a mixture from both the first and second components.

 ### Documentation